atrawog/guru-meditation/README.md

 ### Keep Control of Your Code

 Sending every bit of your code to a commercial AI provider isn't ideal.
-Even if you're writing and running almost 100% OpenSource software, it's important to maintain control over your codebase.
-Guru-Meditation allows you to keep your code secure and private by running AI models locally.
+Even if you're writing and running 100% OpenSource software, it's important to maintain control over your codebase.
+Guru-Meditation allows you to keep your code secure and private by running your AI models locally.

 ### Run Any OpenSource AI Model You Want